 Contact a Union Personal Injury Lawyer to Discuss Your Personal Injury Case in New Jersey

 Did you or a loved one sustain serious injuries due to a personal injury in New Jersey?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients injured because of personal injury in Elizabeth, Union, Plainfield, Newark, Woodbridge, Old Bridge, Piscataway, New Brunswick, Perth Amboy, Paterson, Clifton, Passaic, Wayne, and throughout New Jersey.
-Call (908) 325-5571 or fill out our online contact form to schedule a free consultation about your case.
+Call (908) 325-5571 or email us to schedule a free consultation about your case.
 We have an office conveniently located at 1827 East Second Street, Scotch Plains, New Jersey 07076, as well as offices in Westfield, Newark, East Brunswick, Clifton, Cherry Hill, and Elizabeth.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.